bschollnick/QuickBBS/docs/design documents/frontend_design.md

 An entry that cannot be read is skipped rather than aborting the scan — one permission-denied file does not blank the directory around it.
-A directory that cannot be read at all reports failure rather than an empty listing, so a transient error is never mistaken for "everything was deleted" (§1.8).
+A directory that cannot be read at all reports failure rather than an empty listing, so a transient error is never mistaken for "everything was deleted" (Section 1.8).

 **This is the function the codebase actually calls.** `quickbbs/directoryindex.py` imports `return_disk_listing_sync` directly for `update_database_from_disk()`.
 It